 PRICES: Admission to the Needles New Battery is free.

 EDUCATIONAL GROUPS - Group visits and school visits available.
 For more information and to book your visit please call 01983 754772 or email firstname.lastname@example.org

-Please note there is no vehicular access to the Needles headland or Batteries.
+Please note there is no vehicular access to the Needles Headland or Batteries.
 For disabled access please phone 01983 754772 on arrival at the entrance to the Headland Road or email email@example.com